 - an information desk, display area and interpretive material

-- a meeting room with kitchen facilities available for hire to community, corporate and government groups
+- a meeting room with kitchen facilities available for hire to community based organisations, corporate and government groups

 - playground, public toilets, parking and wheelchair access, a half-court basketball court, sheltered picnic tables and free barbecues

 - Mountains to Mangroves' Senses Trail with wheelchair access, continuous handrail and interpretive signage including braille and raised text

 - bike and walking tracks (the major tracks are wheelchair accessible).